Helperbird/website/src/pages/help/how-to-stop-animations-on-any-website.md

 ---
 layout: templates/help.html
-title: How to stop animations on any website - Helperbird
+title: How to stop animations on any website
 description: Learn how to stop animations on any website with Helperbird.
 keywords:
   Dyslexia software, Reader Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic
-twitterSocial: assets/images/graph/alt-highlighter.png
-facebookSocial: assets/images/graph/alt-highlighter.png

 cardTitle: Animations
 featureDescription:
   Learn how easy it is to change the font on any website to a dyslexic font with Helperbird.